andrajan/Udacity_coopandcompetition/README.md

 Each agent has its own observation space that records the velocity and position of the ball and racket, and can respond with two continuous actions; adjusting its position from the net and jumping.

 To solve this enviroment we implement MADDPG based on a paper by [*Lowe et al* ](https://arxiv.org/pdf/1706.02275.pdf).
-We also include the ability to implement the same multi agent structure but with the D4PG algorithm based on a paper by [*Barth-Maron et al*](https://arxiv.org/pdf/1804.08617.pdf)
+We also include the ability to implement the same multi agent structure but with the D4PG algorithm based on a paper by [*Barth-Maron et al*](https://arxiv.org/pdf/1804.08617.pdf).
+However for us the D4PG did not work as well.
 ### Getting Started

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: